 How Tekk.coach Works for Developers

 Most developers using AI coding agents hit the same wall: the agent is capable but the output keeps missing.
 You ask for authentication, it builds the wrong one.
 You ask for an API integration, it guesses at your data model.
 You ask for a feature, it creates files in the wrong place.
+A METR study on experienced open-source developers found that AI tools actually made them 19% slower — not because the tools are bad, but because developers spend more time reviewing, correcting, and re-prompting than they save.
 The agent doesn't know your codebase.
 You do — but translating that into a prompt that actually works is its own skill.

 Tekk solves this at the source.
 Before generating anything, the agent connects to your repository (GitHub, GitLab, or Bitbucket) and reads it — semantic search via embeddings, file search, regex, full directory browsing, and repo profiling that understands your stack, patterns, and existing architecture.
 It asks 3-6 questions grounded in what it found, not generic boilerplate.
 If you're building something outside your expertise, it searches the web for current best practices and folds that knowledge into your spec.